mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/Mustafa Tıkır.rst

    There are 3 tables which are created in the elephantSQL.
 So, in the codes there is no code like create table...

-   Also, each table has 4 fucntions.
+   Also, each table has 4 functions.
 All operations are done aim of the implement these 4 functions for each table.

    How these functions work is going to be explained in this developer guide.

    All 3 tables' functions are quite similar.
-So, i am going to explain funcitons of one table.
+So, I am going to explain functions of one table.
 After that, developer will see codes are really similar.

    In this part, project has implemented in object oriented approach.